7 Best Projection Screens for Conference Rooms

 Test lighting conditions.
 Bring a bright flashlight and shine it where your screen will mount.
 See what reflections or glare you get from existing lights and windows.
 This tells you whether ALR technology is necessary or if standard screens will work.

 Research specific projector models first, then match screens.
 The projector's throw ratio, brightness, resolution, and mounting position determine what screens will work.
 You can't properly select a screen until you know which projector you're using.
+Our guide on best projectors for office presentations can help you identify options suited to your needs.

 Compare a few specific models rather than generic categories.
 Look at Elite Screens, Stewart Filmscreen, Screen Innovations, and Draper for quality options at different price points.
 Read actual user reviews from commercial installations, not consumer home theater reviews.
 The requirements differ substantially.